 "The thing with Piedmont is you spend years finding your perfect terroir, that one cru that yields the particular nuances of Nebbiolo that appeal to you above all others.
-Then you find that one winemaker that delivers the most authentic expression of Nebbiolo from that vineyard.
-You've finally found 'your Nebbiolo'..... and then you find out only 500 bottles are made per vintage and it's all allocated."
+Then you find that one winemaker that delivers the most authentic expression of Nebbiolo from that one vineyard.
+You've finally found 'your Nebbiolo'..... and then you find out only 500 bottles are made in any given vintage and it's all allocated."
 (Anon)

-We are not fans of generalisations about the different comune of Barolo, in fact we positively enjoy highlighting the many exceptions to the rule but if we humour this, at least it lays down some sort of an initial orientation point.
+We are not fans of generalisations about the different comune of Barolo, in fact we positively enjoy highlighting the many exceptions to the rule but if we humour this, at least it lays down some sort of an initial point of orientation.
 Castiglione, Monforte and to a lesser degree, Serralunga have a historical reputation for producing some pretty robust Barolos in their youth.
 Wines that demand patience and many years in the cellar in order to come round and to unveil their tightly furled inner elegance.
-For this reason, experienced collectors have long known the rewards for holding wines from these comune.
-Some might consider that the comune of Barolo itself sits somewhere in the middle in terms of accessibility and that La Morra gives the broadest potential haul of wines demonstrating earlier approachability.
+For this reason, experienced collectors have long known the rewards in holding wines from these comuni.
+Some might consider that the comune of Barolo itself sits somewhere in the middle in terms of accessibility and that La Morra provides the broadest potential haul of wines demonstrating earlier approachability.
 This doesn't mean that Barolo from La Morra is not worthy of cellaring or that it yields less serious wines.

 The comune of La Morra hosts just under 40 individual Crus of varying exposure and height above sea level.
 Some of the most coveted Crus include: Arborina, Brunate, Capalot, Cerequio, Gattera, Giachini, La Serra and Rocche dell'Annunziata.
-A widely held view is that Rocche dell'Annunziata, where the cultivation of the vineyard dates back to the Benedictine monks in 1194, is what would be considered in Burgundy as a Grand Cru site.
+Rocche dell'Annunziata, where the cultivation of the vineyard dates back to the Benedictine monks in 1194, is what would widely be considered in Burgundy as a Grand Cru site.
 To be fair, the other Crus aren't too shabby either with vineyards like Capalot now being considered every bit as profound and desirable.

 La Morra has more than its fair share of star winemakers - both established and up and coming.